scottgirard/Group-14-Project/Final Project/README.md

 ## Foreign Currency Exchange

-Foreign Currency Exchange is a Python application built for the purpose of using a CSV dataset as a basis for building a data visualization application.
+Foreign Currency Exchange is a Python application built for the purpose of using a .csv dataset and the Plotly and Dash libraries as a basis for building a data visualization application.

 ## Introduction